ocsi01/VirginFix/README.md

 ## Notes
  * The installer needs sudo, the rest of the script does NOT.
  * The init.sh querries your system for your IP, MAC address.
- * The init.sh qurries the currently active wifi networks SSID
+ * The init.sh querries the currently active wifi networks SSID.
  * The run.sh perriodically checks if the current WiFi network SSID is matching with the one saved during init.
 This aviods sending ARP calls on other Wifi Networks.
  * The init.sh creates a binary file, which contains the ARP call to send out.
  * The init.sh creates an Arp.conf file to persistently store setting.
 Rerun init.sh to update settings.